ade-la-c/ft_irc/ft_irc_docs.md

 Used to join a channel or a list of channels.\
 If they don't exist, it creates them\
-Servers must be able to parse lists bbut never send lists to clients\
+Servers must be able to parse lists but never send lists to clients\
-Users that have joined a channel receive information about all the command affecting the channel\
+Users that have joined a channel receive information about all the command affecting the channel (JOIN, PRIVMSG)
-> JOIN, PRIVMSG\

 On a succesful JOIN, The user first receives a JOIN message back as confirmation, then the topic with RPL\_TOPIC, then the list of users on the channel with RPL\_NAMREPLY which must include the user himself

 "0" is a special argument which is a request to leave all channels a user is a member of.\